PGPerfFarm/pgperffarm_server/report.md

 * Graphical interface improvements while viewing JSON results on the local server (i.e. adding back navigation);
 * Adding test cases of different scale sets (scale=10,20…);
 * Allowing custom tests to be added;
-* Allowing building the local application with node > 9;
+* Allowing building the local application with Node > 9;
 * Website and interface fixes:
   * Improving responsivity when rescaling the window;
   * Bug fixes (popups when clicking Status/Machine without being logged in);